 I owe you a follow-up on last month’s farmers’ market bowl.
 When I shared that I have been struggling this winter, I received so many thoughtful responses and heard from a lot of you who have been in the same boat.
 On your urging, I made an appointment with my doctor to check my iron, thyroid, vitamin B levels and so on—fortunately, all the results turned out normal.

-I wanted to share my new go-to breakfast recipe today—chia pudding.
-I’ve not been a fan of chia puddings in the past (this creamy blended treat being the sole exception), but I crave this vanilla-orange chia pudding.
-It tastes like sunshine in a bowl.
-The best part is that you can make individual servings today, and enjoy them all week long.
+Anyway, I wanted to share my new go-to breakfast recipe today—chia pudding.
+I’ve not been a big fan of chia puddings in the past (this creamy blended treat being the sole exception), but this citrusy version completely changed my mind.

-It turns out that fresh citrus, vanilla and honey are a perfect match for chia seeds, especially with a base of creamy homemade cashew milk.
+Fresh citrus, vanilla and honey are a perfect match for chia seeds.
+Especially when you’re using a base of creamy homemade cashew milk.
 You can also use store-bought almond milk or coconut milk, but I really love the rich, neutral flavor and creamy texture that cashew milk provides.

 My Favorite Chia Seed Pudding

 - Total Time: 1 hour 5 mins

 - Yield: 1 serving